Shicheng-Guo/BIS180L_web/_posts/2016-03-29-1Markdown_Intro.md

 ## Exercise

-Use the Rmarkdown editor to write a brief biography of your lab partner.
+Use the Remarkable editor to write a brief biography of your lab partner.

 Include: